Carolla Digital: Financial backing

 Initially, production and distribution costs of the podcast were funded entirely by Carolla himself.
 Carolla stated that bandwidth costs were over $9,000 per month as of May 2009.
 In September 2009 Carolla began generating revenue for the show with spoken advertisements for his first sponsors.
 Shows on the network currently include both prerecorded and live read advertisements for sponsors.
 In many cases, the network receives profits directly from the sales generated through their referrals (tracked by offer codes).

 In the past, ACE Broadcasting content has been distributed through channels other than the ACE Broadcasting website and iTunes.
 ACE Broadcasting previously had distribution deals with CBS Radio and Stitcher Radio.
-The network was in talks with Sirius XM radio to distribute content through the Howard 101 channel, but an agreement between the two parties was not reached.
+The network was in talks with SiriusXM radio to distribute content through the Howard 101 channel, but an agreement was not reached.

 Also contributing to the funding of the network, Carolla performs live in the greater Los Angeles area and around the country.
 The live shows have included elements of the podcast as well as improvisation.
 Recordings of live performances have in turn been re-broadcast as podcasts themselves.
 As these live performances became more popular, friends of the show occasionally joined Carolla.
 Indirect additional revenue comes from the network increasing the popularity of Carolla's unrecorded standup performances, as well as his other publications and productions, each often promoted on various podcasts.